Tiny-Earth/DemoSite/site/src/design.md

     Above, we asked you to imagine the third week/day for your course and some learning objectives for that moment in time.

     Select one of those objectives.
 Does it communicate the desired cognitive level and incorporate one or more facets of science?
-How would you update it, if needed?
+How would you update it, if needed? s
 ### Step 2.
 Determine acceptable evidence.

 Once you have learning objectives that are aligned to learning goals, the next step is to determine what evidence will acceptably demonstrate that students are progressing toward—and eventually succeeding in accomplishing—the desired outcomes.
 This requires that we design assessments that are aligned to the learning objectives.

 Why is this such a critical step?
 Because assessment drives learning.
 When students have opportunities to practice the material they are learning, they are better able to diagnose their understanding and can change their study strategies, if necessary.
-These strategies are effective in improving learning gains (Hartwig and Dunlosky, 2012; Sebesta and Speth, 2017).
+These strategies are effective in improving learning gains [hartwig2012study, sebesta2017should](@cite).
 Misalignment between learning objectives and assessments can negatively impact student performance (O'Neill, et al., 2010).
 This creates uncertainty for students about where to focus their study efforts, which is the opposite of an inclusive learning environment.

 Imagine studying for an exam by solving problems and designing potential experiments, only to find that the exam is all memorization.
 A student may rightfully feel frustrated, thinking they "wasted time" studying the wrong material.